Ilana Kloss

-Kloss was born in Johannesburg, South Africa.
-She is Jewish.

-Kloss is married to Billie Jean King, the US tennis player.
-The two were married in a secret ceremony in 2018 and have been together for over 40 years.
-The two of them became minority owners of the Los Angeles Dodgers baseball team in September 2018 and Angel City FC, a Los Angeles-based team set to start play in the National Women's Soccer League in 2022, in October 2020.

 Tennis career

-Before turning professional, she won the juniors singles title at Wimbledon in 1972.
+Before turning professional, Kloss won the juniors singles title at Wimbledon in 1972.
 She won the SA doubles title with Linky Boshoff in 1973, 1975, and 1977.

 She also played in the Maccabiah Games in Israel, winning gold medals in the singles, women's doubles (with Helen Weiner defeating silver medalists Vicki Berner and Pam Gullish of Canada in the finals), and the mixed doubles in the 1973 Maccabiah Games.
 She also won a silver medal in mixed doubles in the 1977 Maccabiah Games, losing to Peter Rennert and Stacy Margolin.

-In 1974, she won US Open juniors singles title.
+In 1974, she won the US Open juniors singles title.
 She was the youngest No. 1 player in South African history.
 In 1973, she won the title in Cincinnati with Pat Walkden, defeating Evonne Goolagong and Janet Young in the final.

 Kloss was ranked No. 1 in the world in doubles and No. 19 in singles in 1976.
 That year, she won doubles titles at the US Open, the Italian Open, the US Clay Courts, the German Open, the British Hard Courts Championship, and Hilton Head, as well as the mixed doubles title at the French Open.
 Linky Boshoff was her most frequent doubles partner.
 In 1977 she won the Canadian and German championships and the British clay court championship.

 In 1999, Kloss won the US Open doubles and mixed doubles championship on the 35-and-over tour.